MarginaliaSearch/MarginaliaSearch/README.md

 The aim of the project is to develop new and alternative discovery methods for the Internet.
 It's an experimental workshop as much as it is a public service, the overarching goal is to elevate the more human, non-commercial sides of the Internet.
+A side-goal is to do this without requiring datacenters and expensive enterprise hardware, to run this operation on affordable hardware.

 The canonical git server for this project is [https://git.marginalia.nu](https://git.marginalia.nu).
 It is fine to mirror it on other hosts, but if you have issues or questions